 Hannah began tutoring Chemistry, Spanish, and essay writing when she herself was still a high school student.
 After graduating Cum Laude from The McDonogh School in Maryland, she moved up the Eastern seaboard to study English and Comparative Literature at Columbia University.
 Determined to ...
 See more

 I have over 10 years of tutoring experience, including 8 years at a small test preparation firms where I have enjoyed working with students to maximize academic success.
 I have tutored over one hundred private clients, as well as several group classes.
 In my time tutoring, I have developed a teaching style that stresses clarity, transparency, and accessibility through the use of techniques catered to an individual student’s method of processing and applying information.
 My method helps students to ...
 See more

-My teaching style uses a supportive approach which is tailored to your specific areas of weakness.
-In respect to my teaching experiences in Philadelphia, Delaware, and New York City, I have proven ability teaching youth and adults.
+My teaching style uses a supportive approach which is tailored to your specific strengths and weaknesses.
+In respect to my teaching experiences in Philadelphia, Delaware, New Jersey, and New York, I have proven ability teaching youth and adults.

 I tutor for a variety of standardized tests, academic subjects, and general study skills.
 My primary specialty is the SAT & ACT, with 14 years of experience working with several of the largest test prep agencies, various smaller agencies, and as a private tutor.
 I've helped many students get accepted to Ivy Leagues and prestigious schools, and hope to help you do the same.

 Working with me, you'll get:

 1-on-1 tutoring sessions, catered to students' specific strengths ...
 See more